serge1peshcoff/photostream/README.md

 * json-glib - for parsing JSON data received through API
 * webkitgtk-3.0 - for logging in
 * libxml-2.0 - for parsing user news

+Thanks a lot to the Birdie developers, because I learned to program in Vala by looking in Birdie's source code.

 ## Installation
 Building: